inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### SETTING UP DATAPROC SPARK AND BIGQUERY
-In the last excercise we took data from gcs modified it and returned it to gcs.
-You can also connect a DataProc SparkSession to BigQuery.
+In the last exercise we took data from gcs modified it and returned it to gcs.
+In this exercise, we'll send the data to BigQuery instead.

 In order to send the data to bigquery, the script needs to be modified as follows: